 MESSAGE FROM THE VICE PRESIDENT FOR ACADEMIC AFFAIRS

 Bryan DePoy, DM At Lake Erie College, we offer a unique, individualized approach to education that sets us apart from other colleges and universities.
 We emphasize a breadth of academic experiences that provide our students with skills that will never become irrelevant, to include creative and entrepreneurial thinking, problem solving from a variety of perspectives, and strong communication skills.
 These critical attributes, which are woven into all of our degree programs, are valuable and applicable to any profession or career.
-In addition, will have unique access to real-world opportunities to include internships and collaborating with outstanding faculty who are experts in their academic disciplines.
+In addition students will have unique access to real-world opportunities to include internships and collaborating with outstanding faculty who are experts in their academic disciplines.
 While no one can definitively say what the future holds, our focus on educating the “whole” student provides a platform of success that responds to the needs of an increasingly complex and unpredictable society.
 Be Empowered with us!

 Dr. Bryan DePoy